 I support one of the biggest charitable movements known to humankind, inspiring countless numbers of my peers to go out and make a difference each November, whether through collecting donations at work or by playing more active roles in the various events held to support the cause!

-I just wish I’d been in better health so I could do more to support it myself.
+It would’ve just been nice if I were in better health so I could do more to support it myself.

 Staying true to a cause isn’t easy.
 It takes commitment, dedication, and the time to do a good job of it.
 I could sit here and regret everything I didn’t accomplish with my Movember campaign, or I could focus on the road ahead, building a life where maybe — just maybe — I can make a great difference in the world around me!